universal7420/android_device_samsung_universal7420-common/README.md

-# Common Device Tree for the Samsung Galaxy S6
+# Common Device Tree for Samsung Exynos7420

 -> Work In Progress. <-